Blocking ads removes funding from us!

 A swipe from right to left opens the app overview.
 The only thing I noticed there was the Adidas app, as it is not preinstalled on the normal version of the Fitbit Ionic.
 There is no calendar app or a contact overview.
 Both can be found on the Apple Watch and on Android watches since wearOS 1 and Android Wear 1.

-I noticed very negatively that the entire OS feels very slow because of the jerky animations.
-Even that doesn't exist Proproblem that inputs are not recognized and executed immediately - on the contrary, all commands were always recognized and executed immediately.
-All in all, there's still quite a bit here that Fitbit should improve on.
-As of today, I would describe the Fitbit Ionic more as a sports watch with some smartwatch features.
+One thing that struck me as very negative was that the entire OS felt very slow due to the jerky animations.
+This is not even a problem that inputs are not immediately recognized and executed - on the contrary, all commands were always recognized and executed immediately.
+All in all, there is still a lot that Fitbit should improve.
+As of today, I would describe the Fitbit Ionic as more of a sports watch with some smartwatch features.

 Summary and Conclusion